Click here for other posts in my monthly series about my fitness and sleep.

 - I’ve never really taken the time to understand Strava’s charts 🤷.

 - I target an avg of 4-5 miles of steps per day (~10,500).
 Anything higher and I develop some knee pain.
 The name of the game is longevity.
 You have to listen to your body and know where to give, take, and maintain.

 - Solid month.
 Most importantly, my body feels great.

 - 611kj is the highest total output I’ve had for a 60 minute Peloton class, which occurred on Jan 16.
 My highest 45 was in December at 546kj.

 - I mainly care about Resting Heart Rate and HRV.

 - I don’t understand V02 Max, and have heard that the Apple Watch projection is probably wildly off and worth ignoring.
-Which I do, but figured I’d include here for easy reference in the future should I decide to actually learn about it.
+Which I do, but figured I’d include here for easy reference in the future should I decide actually to learn about it.

 - Nothing like averaging 8 hours of sleep per night.
 Love it.